projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 As mentioned in :ref:`ACRN Configuration Tool <vm_config_workflow>`, the Board configuration and VM configuration can be imported from XML files.
-If you want to build the hypervisor with XML configuration files, specify the file location as follows (assuming you're current directory is at the top level of the acrn-hypervisor directory):
+If you want to build the hypervisor with XML configuration files, specify the file location as follows (assuming you're at the top level of the acrn-hypervisor directory):

 .. code-block:: none